Pathoschild/smapi-mod-dump/source/Modular Gameplay Overhaul/Modules/Professions/README.md

 They will produce ores, gems and other valuables fitting to the fish's theme, as well as, obviously, roe.
 With the exception of Angler when placed together with Ms. Angler (requires [PNDS](../Ponds)), they do not reproduce.
 </details>

-<sup><sup>[🔼 Back to top](#margo--professions-prfs)</sup></sup>

-## For C# Developers

-The module exposes an API to facilitate integration with other mods.
-Currently exposed endpoints include:

-- Checking the current quality of Ecologist forage or Gemologist minerals.
-- Checking the current tax deduction bracket for Conservationist.
-- Forcing new Treasure Hunt events, or interrupting active Treasure Hunts.
-- Triggering events when a Treasure Hunt starts or ends.
-- Checking a player's registered Ultimate ability.
-- Triggering events when a player's Ultimate gains charge, becomes active or inactive.
-- Checking whether the Ultimate HUD element is currently being displayed (useful for UI mods to decide whether to reposition their own HUD elements).
-- Checking the player's config settings for this mod.
-- Registering custom skills for Prestige.

-To consume the API, copy both interfaces from the [API folder](../../API/) namespace to your project and [ask SMAPI for a proxy][wiki:integrations-api].

-<sup><sup>[🔼 Back to top](#margo--professions-prfs)</sup></sup>

-## Recommended Mods

-- [Artisan Valley][mod:artisan-valley] to add more variety to Artisan and Producer products.
-- [Slime Produce][mod:slime-produce] for even more interesting and profitable Slime Hutches.
-- [Ostrich Mayo and Golden Mayo][mod:new-mayo] for better consistency of Ostrich and Golden egg processing with the Artisan profession.
-- [Skill Training][mod:skill-training] to immersively speed-up your skill resets.
-- [Tap Giant Crops][mod:tap-giant-crops] to get way more out of the Tapper profession.

 <!-- MARKDOWN LINKS & IMAGES -->
 [shield:prestige]: https://img.shields.io/badge/Prestige-yellow?style=flat